 The Determinants of Health

-We invite you to submit an abstract for consideration for our upcoming issue.
+We invite you to submit a manuscript for consideration for our upcoming issue.
 Submission criteria are based on the twelve determinants of health as outlined by Health Canada and the Public Health Agency of Canada.

 Types of submissions

 Completed manuscripts may include an original research article, an essay, or a review paper, in English or French.
-The word limit does not include the references.
+The word limit does not include the abstract or references.

 - Original articles: 4000 word limit